-This past fall, the Dean of West Point, Brigadier General Patrick Finnegan, along with experienced military and FBI interrogators and representatives of Human Rights First, met with the creative team behind the hit Fox Television show "24" and tell them to stop using torture because American soldiers were copying the show’s tactics.
-We speak with two of the delegation’s members — former Army interrogator Tony Lagouranis, who served one year in Iraq and David Danzig, director of the Prime Time Torture Project for Human Rights First. [includes rush transcript]
+This past fall, the dean of West Point, Brigadier General Patrick Finnegan, along with experienced military and FBI interrogators and representatives of Human Rights First, met with the creative team behind the hit Fox Television show "24" and told them to stop using torture because American soldiers were copying the show’s tactics.
+We speak with two of the delegation’s members — former Army interrogator Tony Lagouranis, who served one year in Iraq, and David Danzig, director of the Prime Time Torture Project for Human Rights First. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

 JACK BAUER: Just tell me what I need to know!
 How do I find McCarthy?
 Damn you!
 Damn you!
-4 CCs!
+Four CCs!

-AGENT: That’s 8 CCs total, Jack.
+AGENT: That’s eight CCs total, Jack.
 His vitals are spiking across the line.